Frequently Asked Questions: Philanthropy

 What we love about this org: Roxana and her friends created this organization in 2009!
 They provide an array of sponsorship and volunteer opportunities (long-term and seasonal) on and off-site.
 If the available opportunities do not align with your philanthropic goals, you can contact our spectacular team and request a customized experience which would help you and the organization meet the needs of the community we live, work and play in.

 Requirements: Entrepreneurial mindset is a bonus for the volunteer office staff and long-term on-site volunteers who are required to go through a standard hiring process.
-But overall, you must have a strong desire to want to improve the communities we serve (Bronx, Brooklyn, Queens and Harlem) and the lives of underprivileged children in New York City.
+But overall, you must have a strong desire to want to improve the communities we serve (Bronx, Brooklyn, Queens, and Harlem) and the lives of underprivileged children in New York City.

 What we love about this org: Roxana states they have the BEST volunteer support ever.
 Both during the application process and at the country sites.
 They make it easy for you to get involved.
 Roxana has volunteered with Global Volunteers in Peru and Africa.
-She highly recommends this organization for first timers.
+She highly recommends this organization for first-timers.

 Roxana was completely stumped about the whole process of volunteering abroad when she first started.
-The GV staff was spectacular at answering questions; providing material and information she required; ensuring the best team worked with her overseas and so much more.
+The GV staff was spectacular in answering questions; providing material and information she required; ensuring the best team worked with her overseas and so much more.
 The GV team not only made it easy but they even answered questions she didn’t know she should be asking.
 This included fundraising to cover the cost of the fees.
 They actually went beyond providing her insight by fully equipping her to raise double the funds required for her first international volunteer trip.
 Thanks to their support she was able to work with amazing children in Peru and Africa.

 Requirements: Application and program fees required – ranging from $1095 – $3000+ not including your flights.
 This will include your room and board as well as meals depending on where you go.
 Interested in attending or finding out more information?
 Shoot Roxana a message at EmpowerMe@LatinaNomad.com.
 She’ll be more than happy to answer any questions.
 Also, if you do sign up she can forward your name to qualify you for a discount.